-Keith Blackwell, MD, PhD
+Keith Blackwell, M.D., Ph.D.

 Harvard Medical School Department of Genetics

 We are also interested in elucidating mechanisms that influence aging of germline and somatic tissues, and in understanding a signaling pathway through which C. elegans germline stem cells communicate with their niche to modulate stress resistance and aging of the entire organism.

-I received a B.S. in Chemistry from Duke University in 1978, then entered the Medical Scientist Training Program at Columbia University.
-I graduated from Columbia with an M.D. in 1987, and a Ph.D. in Microbiology in 1988.
-I did my thesis work with Dr. Frederick Alt, working on the mechanism and regulation of immunoglobulin gene assembly.
-Upon graduating from medical school I decided to pursue a research career full time, and rejoined the Alt lab until 1989, when I began a postdoctoral fellowship with the late Dr. Harold Weintraub at the Fred Hutchinson Cancer Research Center in Seattle.
-There I studied functions and DNA recognition properties of basic-helix-loop-helix protein transcription factors.
-I started my own lab at the CBR Institute and Harvard Medical School in 1993.
-At the beginning of 2004 I moved to Joslin Diabetes Center, as a Senior Investigator and Head of the Section on Developmental and Stem Cell Biology.
+Blackwell received a B.S. in Chemistry from Duke University in 1978, then entered the Medical Scientist Training Program at Columbia University.
+He earned his M.D. from Columbia University in 1987, and his Ph.D. in Microbiology in 1988.
+His thesis work with Dr. Frederick Alt focused on the mechanism and regulation of immunoglobulin gene assembly.
+After medical school he rejoined the Alt lab to pursue a career in research, and conducted his postdoctoral fellowship with the late Dr. Harold Weintraub at the Fred Hutchinson Cancer Research Center in Seattle.
+There, Blackwell studied functions and DNA recognition properties of basic-helix-loop-helix protein transcription factors.
+He started his own lab at the CBR Institute and Harvard Medical School in 1993 and in 2004 moved to Joslin Diabetes Center as a Senior Investigator and Head of the Section on Developmental and Stem Cell Biology.